cssnr/mirror-repository-action/README.md

 4. Add the following file to source repository on GitHub: `.github/workflows/mirror.yaml`

    - The `owner` is automatically set to the GitHub Organization or Username if personal.
 Set to override.
    - The `repo` is automatically set to the GitHub Repository Name.
-This should usually not be set.
+This should only be set to rename repo.
    - For Codeberg, use the `host` below and set the `username` to your Codeberg username.

 ```yaml